orbitdb-archive/orbit-db-identity-provider/README.md

 { id: <id-signature>, publicKey: <pub-key+id-siganture> }
 ```

 The first signature, `id`, is `identity.id` signed by `identiy.publicKey`.
-This allows owner of `id` to prove they own the private key associated with `publicKey`.
-The second signatue `publicKey` is created by signing the concatenation `identity.signature.id + identity.publicKey` using `identity.id`.
-This links the two identitifiers.
+This allows the owner of `id` to prove they own the private key associated with `publicKey`.
+The second signature `publicKey` is created by signing the concatenation `identity.signature.id + identity.publicKey` using `identity.id`.
+This links the two identifiers.

 ### Tests